 - NYS RN License and Registration

-- Minimum of 2 years’ experience in a professional nursing practice and relevant experience in the clinical specialty preferred.
+- Minimum of 2 years’ Telemetry Med/Surg experience.
 Demonstrated leadership skills and demonstrated skills in unit coordination and patient care programs.

 - Must have relevant clinical competence in area of nursing practice assigned; new graduates must possess current knowledge of the nursing process and its application

 - Evidence of ability to maintain interpersonal relationships, communicate appropriately to others, and work effectively and efficiently to solve problems

 - Demonstrates the ability to work in a team displaying effective communication and critical thinking

 - Ability to read, write, understand and speak English in a clear and concise manner